 Population genomics and adaptive variation

-The CaeNDR platform gives researchers the genomic data required to explore how patterns of genetic variation within the three selfing Caenorhabditis species have been shaped and maintained by evolutionary processes.
+The CaeNDR platform gives researchers the genomic data required to explore how patterns of genetic variation within the three Caenorhabditis species have been shaped and maintained by evolutionary processes.
 For example, an early study of genetic diversity in C. elegans identified chromosome-scale selective sweeps that purged genetic diversity in large portions of the global population (32).
 In agreement with evolutionary theory, the high rate of self-fertilization in C. elegans (33, 38, 58, 75) likely exacerbated the effects of selective sweeps (32).
 However, recent analyses of more geographically representative samples revealed additional structure within the species and relatively high genetic diversity within strains across the Pacific Rim and Hawaiian Islands (39, 41, 42).
 Comparatively, C. briggsae populations are structured into distinct phylogeographic groups and harbor greater genetic diversity than C. elegans; the two primary phylogeographic groups, Temperate and Tropical, are divided along latitudinal lines (62, 76–79), which is consistent with differences in thermal tolerance and fitness traits measured in wild strains (12, 80).
 Among the three species, C. tropicalis harbors the lowest levels of genetic diversity (81) and appears to be restricted to tropical regions with strong continental population structure and local heterogeneity (21).

 These Caenorhabditis population genomic studies are useful for several reasons.
 First, they provide a lens through which researchers can observe how functional variation is shaped and maintained by the effects of mutation, selection, recombination, genetic drift, and demography.
 Beyond contextualizing the adaptive qualities of functional variation, population genomic studies quantify the genetic relatedness among individuals and characterize population structure, which can influence GWAS performance (82).
 For instance, in C. elegans, the optimal GWAS mapping panel is dependent on trade-offs between the amount of natural variation surveyed, the statistical power to detect QTL, and the false discovery rate (56).
 Therefore, as CaeNDR continues to grow, updated population genomic studies will improve the ability to dissect complex traits using quantitative genetics approaches.